iamjonburgess/portfolio/README.md

 # Portfolio
-A repository to store the projects and links that will be showcased on my resume.
+A repository for the projects that will be showcased on my resume.